miso-lims/miso-lims/docs/user_manual/type_data.md

 A kit descriptor describes a kit product that is used for library or run preparation.
 The types of kits available in MISO are:

-* Library kit - used for libraries
+* Library kit - used for libraries and library aliquots
 * Sequencing kit -used for runs
 * Clustering kit - used for sequencing containers
 * Multiplexing kit - used for sequencing containers